I'm an accomplished test automation/performance engineer, but one area of testing that I'm pretty green at is penetration testing.

-The first few chapters are a great help in getting up to speed on what penetration testing is and provide a nice overview of the different phases of a penetration test.
+The first few chapters are a great help in getting up to speed on penetration testing and provide a nice overview of the different phases of a penetration test.
 The author then walks you through how to identify different types of vulnerabilities and how to exploit them using the tool.
-I really liked the sections on how to attack MS SQL, Browser-Based & File exploits and Social Engineering attacks.
+I liked the sections on how to attack MS SQL, Browser-Based & File exploits, and Social Engineering attacks.

-After reading this book I was reminded of the old saying “with great knowledge comes great responsibility.”
-As the author states at the very beginning of the book under Ethics: “Don't be malicious and don't be stupid.”
+After reading this book, I was reminded of the old saying, “with great knowledge comes great responsibility.”
+The author states at the beginning of the book under Ethics: “Don't be malicious and don't be stupid.”